hyperledger/iroha-2-docs/src/guide/introduction.md

 ## Iroha 2 vs Iroha 1

-Iroha 2 is a complete re-write of Iroha in `rust`.
+Iroha 2 is a complete re-write of Iroha in Rust.
 Iroha 2 learned in many respects from the mistakes of the original Iroha.
 Of particular importance is the new consensus algorithm: Sumeragi.
 The first version of Iroha used a consensus algorithm called Yac, which was quite difficult to reason about, in addition to being only crash-fault-tolerant. _Sumeragi_, by contrast, is also _Byzantine-fault_ tolerant.

 ::: info
 With Sumeragi we can mathematically prove that **Iroha 2 can work when up to 33% of its nodes are actively trying to stop Iroha 2 from working properly** (_or at all_).
 In other words, even if someone gained control of a _third_ of all of your network nodes, **an Iroha 2 deployment is _mathematically guaranteed_ to keep working**.
 :::

 Iroha 2 is a small code-base.
-We have taken good care to ensure that we only depend on the minimum number of libraries, all of which represent the best that `rust` can offer.
+We have taken good care to ensure that we only depend on the minimum number of libraries, all of which represent the best that Rust can offer.
 We provide a variety of telemetry APIs, including `prometheus` tooling, as well as structured logging, for all your monitoring needs.
-The data exchange makes use of a strongly-typed and versioned API, meaning that you get all of the benefits of `rust`'s incredible static guarantees.
+The data exchange makes use of a strongly-typed and versioned API, meaning that you get all of the benefits of Rust's incredible static guarantees.
 We rely on the extremely well-tested `serde` library for all of (de)serialisation, ensuring that it's fast, secure, and reliable.

 We have designed our own actor framework, to both keep Iroha 2 neat, and also avoid many of the pitfalls common to asynchronous networking.
 Iroha 2 is smaller and more reliable than anything written using `actix`.
 You'd have to work pretty hard to make Iroha 2 deadlock.
 Iroha 2 is also more flexible than the original Iroha, and it is highly modular in its design.
 It should be possible to add/remove features based on the particular use-case.